Child Study Team Members

 Child Study Team

-The Child Study Team (CST) is a group of professionals employed by the Collingswood/ Oaklyn Public Schools Board of Education who provide consultative, evaluative, and prescriptive services to teachers and parents in regard to students who are experiencing school related difficulties.
+The Child Study Team (CST) is a group of professionals employed by the Collingswood/ Oaklyn Public Schools Board of Education who provide consultative, evaluative, and related services to teachers, students, and parents.

 Who are the members of the Child Study team?